 Road travel within Libya remains highly dangerous.
 There continues to be a risk of being caught up in outbreaks of hostilities.
-There is also a high risk of carjacking and robbery.
-There is a risk of striking unexploded ordnance off-road.
+There’s also a high risk of carjacking and robbery.
+The coastal road between Zawiyah and Tripoli presents an elevated risk.
+There’s a risk of striking unexploded ordnance off-road.

 Road traffic accidents are frequent and often result in fatalities.

 Chad closed its border with Libya on 5 January 2017, in response to the activity of armed groups in the area.